pandeykamlendra42/ExoForm/README.md

-# ExoForm #The Android Form Library
+# ExoForm

-This library is made for rendering dynamic android forms with rich attributes and many form's layouts.
+The Android form library is made for rendering dynamic android forms with rich attributes and many form's layouts.

 ### Implementation / Compile
 Add it in your root build.gradle at the end of repositories: